stevezieglerva/python-unittest-formatted-results/README.md

 ```

 ### Arguments
-* simple - If the first argument is "simple", the typical unittest output will be displayed.
-This can be useful to see specific test output
+* simple|fail - If the first argument is "simple", the typical unittest output will be displayed.
+This can be useful to see specific test output.
+If the first argument is "fail", the script will return an error code if any tests failed.
+This is useful to trigger a failing build when tests fail.
 * test file pattern - test filename pattern, enclosed in quotes, under the tests/ folder to limit the test files executed. **Note:** The pattern must end in ".*" in order for both the .py test execution and .html CLI output filtering.